Miner

 Main responsibilities and duties under WHS

 Construction work is any work carried out in connection with the construction, alteration, conversion, fitting-out, commissioning, renovation, repair, maintenance, refurbishment, demolition, decommissioning or dismantling of a structure.
-WHS (Mines) Regulation 289(2) outlines additional types of...
+Regulation 289(2) of the Work Health and Safety (Mines)...

 Construction